mqcomplab/bblean/README.md

 ## Python Quickstart

-For example of how to use the main `bblean` classes and functions consult `examples/bitbirch_quickstart.ipynb`.
+For an example of how to use the main `bblean` classes and functions consult `examples/bitbirch_quickstart.ipynb`.
 More examples will be added soon!

 A quick summary: